 There are actually two different events going on in town.
 First, on the fourth and the fifth of January, the Geiko and the Maiko of each Okiya go together around their neighborhood, presenting their New Year’s Greetings to not only the Ochaya, tea houses, and other restaurants and bars where they work, but also to local shops and other local people.
 They go around, beautifully dressed, in groups, exchanging New Year’s Greetings, saying “Omedetosandosu” (A happy new year).

-Then, on January seventh, the formal ceremony called Shigyo-Shiki, or official ceremony for the start of the year, during which the best house and maiko/geiko receive awards, takes place in each Geisha District.
+Then, on January seventh, the formal ceremony called Shigyo-Shiki, or official ceremony for the start of the year, during which the best house and the most popular maiko/geiko receive awards, takes place in each Geisha District.

 It started at 11AM in Pontocho so I was in position along the little narrow street by 10AM.
 On their way to the Kaburenjo (the theater) where the ceremony takes place, the beautifully dressed woman will have to pass this way.
 Many did, but not all. 😉